OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 > You can list inputs by using _in="?"_; outputs by _out="?"_; transforms by _transforms=true_

 > _sqlfilterstable_ assumes and forces _sqlfilter=advanced_

+> Use 'OAFP_NORESET=true' to forces not to reset the terminal before waiting for input or displaying an output (use this if you experience terminal related issues)

 ---